MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/remove-place.md

 # Remove-Place

-Use the Remove-Place cmdlet to delete buildings or floors within your Places directory.
+Use the Remove-Place cmdlet to delete buildings or floors from your Places directory.

 > [!NOTE]
 > Rooms and workspaces continue to be removeable using the [Exchange Remove-Mailbox cmdlet](https://learn.microsoft.com/en-us/powershell/module/exchange/remove-mailbox?view=exchange-ps).